 The taste and smell were more of a compliment to the aroma of the bud rather than taking over the room like tobacco-based leafs.

 The burn rate for our Natives Banana Rolling Leaf was pretty much on par with what we expect from a blunt or cigar wrap.

 Anyone who understands how blunts or joints burn will know that many times it isn’t all about the paper itself.

-The way you break up your bud and amount of bud you roll up can have an effect on actual burn rate.
+The way you break up your bud and the amount of bud you roll up can have an effect on the actual burn rate.